segmentio/segment-docs/src/connections/destinations/catalog/actions-cordial/index.md

 ### Adding users to and removing from lists

-If you plan segmenting users in Cordial, make sure you define the `addContactToList` and `removeContactFromList` destination actions.
+If you plan to segment users in Cordial, make sure you define the `addContactToList` and `removeContactFromList` destination actions.
 Both actions require the Segment group ID. `addContactToList` optionally accepts a list name.

-Although optional, list name should be considered a must have, because it simplifies segmenting contacts in Cordial based on lists.
+Although optional, you should consider the list name as a required option, because it simplifies segmenting contacts in Cordial based on lists.
 Lists without a name are called following the `segment_[groupId]` pattern.